rehierl/html-outliner-spec/issue-associations-notes.md

 [step 4.6.3.](./outliner-steps.md/#4-6-3) states:
 Let current outline owner's parent section be current section.

-At that point, `current outline owner` is the sectioning root element being entered and `current section` represents the preceeding section located outside of that element.
-Unlike when entering an element of sectioning content, `current section` does *not* refer to the sectioning root's first inner section.
+At that point, `currentOutlineOwner` is the sectioning root element being entered and `currentSection` represents the preceeding section located outside of that element.
+Unlike when entering an element of sectioning content, `currentSection` does *not* refer to the sectioning root's first inner section.

 This connection **points outwards** from the sectioning root element being entered